 Deploying to Payara Cloud from a GitHub Action Workflow

 Payara Cloud provides an easy-to-use user interface to allow your application to run in a managed cloud environment.
 While this is very convenient for configuration and troubleshooting work, integration in continuous deployment pipelines calls for something else.
+Our answer is deploying to Payara Cloud using a GitHub Action Workflow and Payara Cloud Command Line (PCL).

 What is Payara Cloud?

-Payara Cloud is a serverless solution, where infrastructural tasks related to cloud are managed for you.
-You simply select your WAR, click deploy, and you are running in the cloud.
-The software takes the user’s WAR file, packages it into a Docker image with Payara Micro – our microservices runtime – and completes all YAML, builds container images, creates a pod, deploys it on Kubernetes, updates the API server to manage ingress on Microsoft Azure and even creates an SSL certificate for the application.
-Find out more about how it workshere.
+Payara Cloud takes your uploaded WAR file, packages it into a Docker image with Payara Micro – our microservices runtime – generates all the YAML configurations, builds container images, creates a pod, deploys it on Kubernetes, updates the API server to manage ingress on Microsoft Azure and even creates an SSL certificate for the application.
+All of these are done transparently so you don't have to even think about them.
+Check it out for yourself with a free accounthere.

 Integrating Payara Cloud Into Your CI/CD